TrinaKat/CO2-Emissions/README.md

 View website at https://trinakat.github.io/CO2-Emissions/

 Tested on Chrome and Firefox.
+Part of a data visualization project.

 # Legend